Categories

 • Origin: South America

-Suckermouth catfish can get pretty large in the wide range of their family members.
-Technically, there are actually more than 600 species of suckermouth catfish, but you will probably only find a few in pet circulation.
+There are actually more than 600 species of suckermouth catfish, but you will probably only find a few in pet circulation.
 These are sometimes called plecos or by their longer scientific name, plecostomous.
+Common plecos are known to grow up to 2 feet in length.

 Suckermouth catfish are named for their downward-facing sucker mouths.
-They use these to stick in a stationary place in an aquarium, sometimes to rocks, and even to the side of aquariums!
+They use these to feed on algae and debris that may be stuck on substrate, decorations, and even to the side of aquariums!

 Suckermouth catfish are largely peaceful and they are dark colored with even darker muddy-brown spots.
 Their heads are long and pointed.
 They have the bonus effect of cleaning up any leftovers that a koi leaves on the bottom of the tank after meal time!